 Pick a Campsite for the Week/Weekend

-You won’t find any more camping available at Sylvan’s Jarvis Bay Campground for summer 2022, but there are plenty of other camping areas from to choose!
-If you’re excited for golf this summer, combine it with a Sylvan trip via the Lakewood Golf Resort who host an RV park.
+You won’t find any more camping available at Sylvan’s Jarvis Bay Campground for summer 2022, but there are plenty of other camping areas to choose from!
+If you’re excited for golf this summer, combine it with a Sylvan trip via the Lakewood Golf Resort, who host an RV park.
 The nearby Gull Lake and Aspen Beach Provincial Park also have campsites available for summer; these are a 25-minute drive from Sylvan Lake and give you the chance to explore both beaches.

 Enjoy a Cabin or Cottage Stay